Check mysql-system

 Overview

-Checks system requirements and kernel settings specifically for MySQL/MariaDB.
+Checks system requirements and kernel settings specifically for MySQL/MariaDB, including swap configuration, open file limits, and other OS-level parameters that affect database performance and stability.
 Logic is taken from MySQLTuner script:get_kernel_info(), v1.9.8.

 • See additional notes for all mysql monitoring plugins